martinpllu/eyeball/README.md

 # eyeball

 eyeball is a tiny bash script that helps you detect and understand changes in a program's output.

-It can be used as a cheap and cheerful alternative to writing test code.
+It can sometimes be used as a cheap and cheerful alternative to writing test code.

 # Quick start